infralight/k8s-collector/README.md

 ## Local Development

-During development, the fetcher may be run outside of the cluster without having to package it in an image, or inside the cluster.
+During development, the collector may be run outside of the cluster without having to package it in an image, or inside the cluster.
 It is recommended to use `minikube` for local development.